Deformation Theory of Courant Algebroids via the Rothstein Algebra: Introduction

 The paper is organized as follows: In Section~\ref{AlgebraicDefinitionCourantAlgebroids} we state the algebraic definition of a Courant algebroid and specify the category of such Courant algebroids.
 In Section~\ref{ThePoissonAlgebraC} the complex $\mathcal{C}^\bullet(\mathcal{E})$ is defined and the graded Poisson algebra structure on $\mathcal{C}^\bullet(\mathcal{E})$ is constructed in detail.
 Section~\ref{TheRothsteinAlgebraR} contains the construction of the Rothstein algebra while Section~\ref{sec:TheIsomorphism} establishes the relation between the two approaches.
+In Section~\ref{section:Fedosov} we adapt the well-known Fedosov construction of star products to the cases of the Rothstein algebra.
+Section~\ref{section:QuantizationOfCourantAlgebroids} contains the definition of a deformation quantization of Courant structures inside the ambient quantization of the Rothstein algebra together with first examples.
+Finally, in Section~\ref{section:Lie-Rinehart-Pairs} we show how a Lie-Rinehart pair can be viewed as a Courant algebroid.
+We show that the deformation quantization is possible in this case.

 \textbf{Acknowledgments:} We would like to thank Johannes Huebschmann for valuable suggestions.